 Notes

-• To Store: Keep pickled beets in an airtight jar in the refrigerator for up to 2 to 3 months.
+• Storage: Keep pickled beets in an airtight jar in the refrigerator for up to 2 to 3 months.

-• To Freeze: This recipe will stay in the freezer for up to 9 to 12 months.
+• Freezing: This recipe will stay in the freezer for up to 9 to 12 months.
+Make sure you drain the pickling solution first.

 Nutrition